 Wheelchair accessible seats are available in all price levels for events.
-One companion ticket may be purchased with each wheelchair accessible ticket.
-Please indicate when purchasing tickets if you require accessible seating.
+Up to 3 companion tickets may be purchased with each wheelchair accessible ticket.
+Please indicate when purchasing tickets if you require wheelchair accessible seating.

 For more details regarding accessible seating, please contact Olivia Fowler, 402.904.5641 or email [email protected].

 The Pinnacle Bank Arena offers wheelchair service for guests who may need assistance to and from their seats.
 Wheelchair assistance is provided on a first-come, first-served basis.
 Due to the limited number of wheelchairs available, they may not be used as seating during an event.
 If wheelchair assistance is necessary during an event, please contact the nearest Guest Services staff member.

 Pinnacle BankArena does offer, for select shows, phonic devices to assist guests with hearing impairments.
 They may be checked out, for no charge, from the Guest Services Office behind Section 112.
 A valid I.D. is required to ensure the return of devices.

 Accessible Vehicle Drop-Off

 Access to the drop off location is from Gate 4 off Pinnacle Arena Drive.
 Look for directional signage on Pinnacle Arena Drive.

-If you have a complaint or concern regarding special accommodations, please contact the City’s Ombudsman/Title VI-ADA Co-Coordinator at the Mayor’s office or click here to fill out online complaint form.
+If you have a complaint or concern regarding special accommodations, please contact the City’s Ombudsman/Title VI-ADA Co-Coordinator at the Mayor’s office.

 Office of the Mayor